akikuno/DAJIN2/README.md

 ### 1. BAM

-The `BAM` directory contains the `BAM` files of reads classified per allele.
+The BAM directory contains the BAM files of reads classified per allele.

 > **Note**
 > Specifying a reference genome using the `genome` option will align the reads to that genome.
-> Without `genome` options, the reads will align to the `control` allele within the input `FASTA` file.
+> Without `genome` options, the reads will align to the control allele within the input FASTA file.

 ### 2. FASTA and HTML

-The `FASTA` directory stores the FASTA files of each allele.
+The FASTA directory stores the FASTA files of each allele.
-The `HTML` directory contains HTML files for each allele, where mutation sites are color-highlighted.
+The HTML directory contains HTML files for each allele, where mutation sites are color-highlighted.
 For example, Tyr point mutation is highlighted in **green**.

 <img src="https://user-images.githubusercontent.com/15861316/274518501-2ca3f442-1b86-4635-be3d-fd37575c4ca2.png" width="75%" />

 ### 3. MUTATION_INFO

-The `MUTATION_INFO` directory saves tables depicting mutation sites for each allele.
+The MUTATION_INFO directory saves tables depicting mutation sites for each allele.
 An example of a Tyr point mutation is described by its position on the chromosome and the type of mutation.

 <img src="https://user-images.githubusercontent.com/15861316/274519342-a613490d-5dbb-4a27-a2cf-bca0686b30f0.png" width="75%">

 ### 4. read_plot.html and read_plot.pdf

-Both `read_plot.html` and `read_plot.pdf` illustrate the proportions of each allele.
+Both read_plot.html and read_plot.pdf illustrate the proportions of each allele.
-The chart's `Allele type` indicates the type of allele, and `% of reads` shows the proportion of reads for that allele.
+The chart's **Allele type** indicates the type of allele, and **% of reads** shows the proportion of reads for that allele.

-Additionally, the types of `Allele type` include:
+Additionally, the types of **Allele type** include:
-- `intact`: Alleles that perfectly match the input FASTA allele.
+- **intact**: Alleles that perfectly match the input FASTA allele.
-- `indels`: Substitutions, deletions, insertions, or inversions within 50 bases.
+- **indels**: Substitutions, deletions, insertions, or inversions within 50 bases.
-- `sv`: Substitutions, deletions, insertions, or inversions beyond 50 bases.
+- **sv**: Substitutions, deletions, insertions, or inversions beyond 50 bases.

 <img src="https://user-images.githubusercontent.com/15861316/274521067-4d217251-4c62-4dc9-9c05-7f5377dd3025.png" width="75%">

 > **Warning**
-> In PCR amplicon sequencing, the `% of reads` might not match the actual allele proportions due to amplification bias.
+> In PCR amplicon sequencing, the % of reads might not match the actual allele proportions due to amplification bias.
 > Especially when large deletions are present, the deletion alleles might be significantly amplified, potentially not reflecting the actual allele proportions.

 ### 5. read_all.csv and read_summary.csv

-- `read_all.csv`: Records which allele each read is classified under.
+- read_all.csv: Records which allele each read is classified under.
-- `read_summary.csv`: Describes the number of reads and presence proportion for each allele.
+- read_summary.csv: Describes the number of reads and presence proportion for each allele.

 ## 📄 References